PerfectlySoft/PerfectDocs/guide/thread.md

 * Threading.RWLock - A many reader/single writer based thread lock
 * Threading.Event - Wait/signal/broadcast type synchronization
 * Threading.sleep - Block/pause; a single thread for a given period of time
-* Threading.ThreadQueue - Create either a serial or concurrent thread queue with a given name
+* Threading queue - Create either a serial or concurrent thread queue with a given name
 * Threading.dispatch - Dispatch a closure on a named queue
+* Promise - An API for executing one or more tasks on alternate threads and polling or waiting for return values or errors.

 These systems provide internal concurrency for Perfect, and are heavily used in the PerfectNet package in particular.